ZepplinCore-Development/Zeppelin-Craft/README.md

 ![image](https://user-images.githubusercontent.com/5217306/206838045-e2261791-9745-47b2-9a75-43a412760d4c.png)

 # Mandatory MPQ Patch
-A patch file containing custom spells to be stored in the client WOW_Directory/Data/ Without this patch file custom spells will not function correctly for the client.
+Download the Patch-4.MPQ file from this repository containing custom spells and place it in the client WOW_Directory/Data/ Without this patch file custom spells will not function correctly for the client.

 ![MPQs](https://user-images.githubusercontent.com/5217306/209437969-d538f3f2-5855-468b-b7a2-6731550e6584.png)

 # Optional MPQ Patches
-These patches provide an upgraded UI and graphic models used in later versions of the game
+These patches provide an upgraded UI and graphic models used in later versions of the game.
+Download from the link below and put them in the same folder as above.

 https://drive.google.com/drive/folders/1FtM28SyzSWJB3iiK85nvtI3zc8faQweW?usp=share_link